Leafwing-Studios/fop-rules/docs/rules/combat/acting-in-combat/reactions.md

 **Block:**

-- works on any attack, rather than only basic attacks, Shove and Grapple
+- works on any attack that deals
-- guaranteed to work, rather than relying on a successful roll
+- flat difficulty is easier to meet against attacks with a high roll
 - most effective against large attacks, or multiple expected small attacks
+- refreshing your reaction can be extremely effective for characters in the thick of combat
 - will often result in you losing life still, triggering further attacks of opportunity (this can be helpful on durable frontline characters)
-- scales with Prowess via arms affixes such as _brave shield_, _imbued shield_ or _towering shield_
+- scales with Prowess via your Prowess (Endurance) skill checks and arms affixes such as _brave shield_, _imbued shield_ or _towering shield_

 **Dodge:**

 - completely avoids attacks if it succeeds, rather than just halving them
+- works on attacks that grapple you or knock you prone
 - because you dodge an attack completely, your concentration is not tested
 - because you dodge an attack completely, you do not provoke additional attacks of opportunity
 - most effective against large attacks with low attack rolls (and so works well on characters with low basic defense)